JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 If you're a DIY'er, my book, Kitchen Garden Revival, delves deeper into picking a location for your kitchen garden and then walks you through the planning, designing, and setting up of your raised beds, plus how to plant and tend your favorite edible plants.

-For maximum help setting up your own kitchen garden, find a garden consultant near you to come out to your space or work with one of our designers virtually through our brand new online garden design and tell them you're interested in Corten steel.
+For maximum help setting up your own kitchen garden, find a garden consultant near you to come out to your space and tell them you're interested in Corten steel.

 I'm confident that you're going to love having Corten steel raised beds if you choose to install them in your outdoor space, and we've got tons of resources to help you build your own gardening haven and start growing!